 Day One: London attractions on and around the Thames

 All day: Thames river cruise

 Morning: Tower Hill Pier

-Start your London sightseeing adventure with the city's oldest royal palace – the Tower of London (access with The London Pass).
+Start your London city sightseeing adventure with the city's oldest royal palace – the Tower of London (access with The London Pass).
 Situated on the banks of the Thames, this historic fortress is home to the spectacular Crown Jewels, as well as the White Tower built by William the Conquerer nearly 1,000 years ago.
 With The London Pass, you also get fast-track entry (skip the queues!) without further payment, as well as a 10% discount in the gift shop.

 While you're here, you can also visit Tower Bridge for a fascinating behind-the-scenes look at one of London's most recognisable landmarks (access with The London Pass).
 The spooktacular London Bridge Experience is just a seven-minute walk up Tooley Street, and offers an interactive journey through some of the dark and more gruesome history of the area (fast-track entry with The London Pass).